 Students are introduced to shooting and sourcing footage for VFX film making.
 The footage is enhanced through the use of node based compositing.

-VFX ToolKit (SM 203)
+Motion tracking (FX 203)

 Students are introduced to the core skills needed for VFX film making such as: Camera Tracking, Chroma Keying, Match Moving and Rotoscoping.